 According to Eamon Wood at Wayward Wheeler, having your wheelchair really helps.
 “Because although it isn’t the end of the world to be pushed around the airport in an airport chair, it does take away independence and the want to fly again.”

 Hot Tip: If you are a rewards member or cardholder who receives special access to lounges, don’t hesitate to use those perks.
 These lounges help make travel less stressful.
 Check out our guide to the best personal and business credit cards for complimentary airport lounge access.

 Boarding Your Flight

 Be sure you check in with your gate agent prior to your flight.
 Preboarding and other boarding accommodations can be arranged or confirmed at this point.
-Preboarding allows you more time to get settled onboard the plane.
+Preboarding allows you more time to get settled on board the plane.
 In addition, for those airlines without assigned seats, you will also get your pick of seating options.

 Properly trained staff must be available to help people with disabilities board and exit the plane.
 While they have been trained on how to accommodate you, communication is key.
 For example, if there are any areas on your body that are painful to the touch, be sure to inform them.